-Pressure the line, by opening the upstream isolation valve slowly.
-Air is vented through the air bleed valve.
+Pressure the line, by opening the upstream isolation valve slowly Air is vented through the air bleed valve or loosened fitting.
 Tighten the fitting when liquid begins to vent (See Figure 1).

 Repeat the process until no air is trapped in the system.